xiaoxu-zhao/FinGraph-AML-System/docs/ALGORITHM_EXPLAINED.md

 ---

-## 5. Summary for Interviews
+## 5. Summary

-If asked **"How does your AI detect money laundering?"**, you can say:
+**"How does your AI detect money laundering?"**

-> "I built a system using **Graph Attention Networks (GATv2)**.
+"I built a system using **Graph Attention Networks (GATv2)**.
 Instead of just looking at individual transaction amounts, my model analyzes the **topology** of the transaction graph.
 It uses an **attention mechanism** to dynamically weigh the importance of different financial connections, allowing it to detect complex structural patterns like **smurfing rings** and **cyclic laundering** that traditional rule-based systems miss."